 At Tegernseer Tal everyone feels welcome, so grab a seat at the bar and order yourself a pint of beer.
 The German beer is cheap and pretty darn delicious.
 Don’t hesitate to ask the server for some good ole German beer recommendations!

-Although, it may not be nowhere near as antiquated like St. Peter’s Church, the architecture is simply mesmerizing!
-The exterior of St. Luke’s Church is composed with a Romanesque style, it can easily be spotted outside by its prominent green dome top.
+Although it may not be anywhere near as antiquated as St. Peter’s Church, the architecture is simply mesmerizing!
+The exterior of St. Luke’s Church is composed of a Romanesque style, it can easily be spotted outside by its prominent green dome top.

-Inside St. Luke’s Church the interior encompassed with stunning Gothic inspired geometric shapes.
+Inside St. Luke’s Church, the interior is encompassed by stunning Gothic-inspired geometric shapes.
 The alter at St Luke’s Church is pretty extraordinary and ornate and surrounded by the most artistic stained glass windows that will make you cry from its beauty.

 St. Luke’s Church is a gem to see while in Munich!
 Just the view of the dome from a distance is beautiful.
 You can find it along the bank of the Isar River in Munich.

 Hofbräuhaus has a history that goes way back!
-It has served a few steins to the famous composer Mozart and the location Hitler first addressed the Nazi party.
-Which honestly, this was a little creepy to me.
+It has served a few steins to the famous composer Mozart and is the location Hitler first addressed the Nazi party.
+Honestly, this was a little creepy to me.

 You may initially feel a little overwhelmed when you enter the large dining hall.
-Your senses will be overly stimulated, but in a good way I promise!
-Don’t stand at the entrance waiting for a hostess to seat you, you will more than likely get ran over.
+Your senses will be overly stimulated, but in a good way, I promise!
+Don’t stand at the entrance waiting for a hostess to seat you, you will more than likely get run over.